nhi/portable-text-dotnet/src/README.md

 - `StraySpanBehavior`
 	- An enum which determines what to do when malformed HTML results in a span element without a parent block (IE: `<body>this is not valid markup</body>`).
 Default behavior is to create a block for such elements and add them to the root.

+- `Logger`
+	- Disabled by default.
+Set to an instance of `ILogger` to turn on logging by the `BlockConverter`.

 ## Registering as a service